RaineyAbe/RaineyAbe/README.md

 I am a PhD student studying the Earth's icy bits and remote sensing at Boise State University.

-- 🔭 I’m currently working on classifying snow in high-res. optical imagery
+- 🔭 I’m currently working on classifying seasonal snow in high-res. optical imagery
 - 🌱 I’m currently learning digital signal processing and electronics
 - 🤔 I’m looking to collaborate on snow cover detection techniques, esp. on glaciers!
 - 🐈‍⬛ Ask me about my cat